racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

         gender = q.enumerators.gender._pm_enumeration_items
         return gender

 This function works provided that you created your proper enumerator 'gender'.
-See [Modeling Root Objects] (modeling.md) to create your custom enumerator.
+See [Modeling Root Objects](/sampleapp/#/doc/modeling) to create your custom enumerator.

 Once all fields are filled, the user will have to click on one of the provided buttons, *OK* or *CANCEL*.
 When the user clicks *OK*, the tasklet continues with the main function.
 Either you call the `callCloudAPI` function, which will execute an action, using the data entered by the user, or you can show a confirmation window.